Skerries, County Dublin: Awards

 Skerries has received several awards for its scenery, culture, and community activities.
 For example, Skerries came second in the 2014 Best Place to Live in Ireland awards.
 The town is also the only place to have won an award as an entire community at RTÉ & Rehab's People of the Year Awards in 2011.
 In 2016, Skerries was named Ireland's Tidiest Town by the Supervalu National Tidy Towns competition.
 Skerries was rated as one of Europe's ten most beautiful cities by the Eating Europe Food Tours blog.

 Sport

 Local sports clubs include Skerries Harps GAA (the local Gaelic Athletic Association club), Skerries Town Football Club (an association football (soccer) team), and Skerries RFC (the area's rugby union club).

 Other clubs include Skerries Sailing Club, which is located by the harbour and is the home to a dinghy and cruiser fleet.

 The Measle dinghy was designed locally and introduced in Skerries in 1960.

 BirdWatch Ireland, Fingal branch, gives presentations and arranges outdoor events.

 The town also hosts the annual Skerries 100 and Killalane motorcycle races.

 Religion

 Skerries is a parish in the Fingal North deanery of the Roman Catholic Archdiocese of Dublin.
 Skerries is served by Holmpatrick St Patrick, Church of Ireland, and Skerries Methodist Church.

+Folklore

+According to local legend, while living on St Patrick's Island near Skerries, Saint Patrick only had a goat as company.
+On one occasion, while travelling from the island to convert those on the mainland, the goat was reputedly stolen and eaten.
+The legend then tells that Patrick took away the people of Skerries' ability to speak, reducing them to shrieking and bleating like goats and it was only when they admitted their crime that their voices returned.
+The goat is sometimes used as a symbol for Skerries.